zakirhere/android-projects/README.md

 # android-projects
 Working on different android projects with Dhaval Shah.
-It will have UI and service apps.
+It will have UI and service apps by Dhaval Shah.